oliversavio/oliversavio.github.io/_posts/2020-02-29-running-java-apps-with-docker.md

 ## [Running a Spring Boot REST Application with Docker](#running-a-spring-boot-rest-application-with-docker)
 Now that we covered the basics, it's time for something a bit more real world.
 I've forked a sample [Spring Boot REST application][spring-boot-docker-git].
 This application is packaged as an executable jar and runs with an embedded server which listens on port `8080` by default.
 As with the previous example, we'll create a Docker image and execute the application.
-The one extra step will be exposing the port the application listens onto the outside world.
+The one extra step will be exposing the port the application listens on to the outside world.
 Here is the `Dockerfile`.

 ```
 FROM openjdk:8-alpine
 COPY target/rest-service-0.0.1-SNAPSHOT.jar /usr/local/app/